 The Future of Revenue Management = Total Revenue Management

-Total Revenue Management is a much-discussed concept in hospitality, but in reality it has produced a great deal of confusion.
+Hotel revenue management consulting revolves around the comprehensive optimization of all revenue streams within a hotel, a concept commonly referred to as Total Revenue Management.
+It is a much-discussed concept in hospitality, but in reality it has produced a great deal of confusion.
 Put simply, it is the revenue management of all revenue sources in a hotel.
 From your RevPAR and GOPPAR to the hotel restaurant, and from the bar, spa and gym to activities and excursions, it encompasses every single hotel income stream.

 Let’s dive in and see how this can be done …